sendgrid/dx-automator/README.md

 This tool is intended to help make managing multiple Github repositories much easier for DX, DevRel, and Open Source Engineering teams.

-Please check out the [development branch](https://github.com/sendgrid/dx-automator/tree/development) to see what's going on.

-We will update this README and the master branch, as well as deploy the code to pypi once the MVP is ready!
+We will deploy the code to pypi once the MVP is ready.
+Thank you for your support!

 # Announcements

 **NEW:** If you're a software engineer who is passionate about #DeveloperExperience and/or #OpenSource, [this is an incredible opportunity to join our #DX team](https://sendgrid.com/careers/role/1421152/?gh_jid=1421152) as a Developer Experience Engineer and work with [@thinkingserious](https://github.com/thinkingserious) and [@aroach](https://github.com/aroach)!
 Tell your friends :)

 ## Contributing

 Everyone who participates in our repo is expected to comply with our [Code of Conduct](./CODE_OF_CONDUCT).

 We welcome [contributions](./CONTRIBUTING.md) in the form of issues, pull requests and code reviews.
 Or you can simply shoot us an [email](mailto:dx@sendgrid.com).

 ## Attributions

 We believe in open source and want to give credit where it's due.
 We used the amazing tutorial at [testdriven.io](https://testdriven.io) to guide us in setting a solid foundation using flask, docker, and (eventually) node and react.
 From this tutorial, we began to build and iterate.

 ## Usage - Local